Federated Search Overview

 Authentication and credentials information

-Local Search Index Local SharePoint sites.
+**Local Search Index **SharePoint sites local to the search server.

 Query and More Results Link Templates